nicnocquee/env-to-t3/readme.md

 # env-to-t3

-This is a CLI to generate a TypeScript code to use environment variables safely using [T3 env](https://env.t3.gg).
+This is a CLI to generate TypeScript code to safely use environment variables with [T3 env](https://env.t3.gg).

 ## Why?

-Accessing environment variables directly (e.g., `process.env.API_KEY`) in your TypeScript code is not safe.
-If you forget to add the environment variable, your code might break.
+Direct access to environment variables (e.g. `process.env.API_KEY`) in your TypeScript code is not safe.
+If you forget to add the environment variable, your code may break.
 That's why a tool like T3 Env can be very helpful.
-You can use your environment variables in a safe way and fully typed thanks to [Zod](https://zod.dev).
+You can use your environment variables in a safe and fully typed way thanks to [Zod](https://zod.dev).

 But writing the code is [a bit tedious](https://env.t3.gg/docs/nextjs#create-your-schema).
 For example, you have 3 environment variables that you want to use in your code.
-During the development, you need to write the `.env` file like this:
+During development, you need to write the `.env` file like this

 ```
 DATABASE_URL=postgres://localhost:5432/my-app